American Junior Golf Association: Beginnings

 The AJGA conducted its first national junior golf event in 1978, the AJGA Tournament of Champions, at Inverrary Country Club in Lauderhill, Florida.
 Later that same year the AJGA introduced and conducted its second national event.
 In addition, the AJGA also named its first Rolex Junior All-Americans in 1978, and has done so every year since.

 In 1984, Stephen Hamblin was hired as the Executive Director, the same role he continues to serve today.
 The AJGA's first permanent home was built in 1983 at Horseshoe Bend Country Club.
-In September 2000, the Association moved to a new facility in Braselton, Ga., at Chateau Elan Resort.
+In September 2000, the Association moved to a new facility in Braselton, Georgia, at Chateau Elan Resort.
 The building was paid through capital gifts and accrued zero debt.

 Growth

 The AJGA has experienced consistent growth throughout its history in many aspects.
 A staff of five in 1983 has grown to a group of more than 60 full-time employees.
-The number of AJGA tournaments has also increased, moving from two in 1978 to its current total of 100+ events per year.
-In addition, AJGA memberships have increased to nearly 6,000 annually.
+The number of AJGA tournaments has also increased, moving from two in 1978 to its current total of 130+ events per year.
+In addition, AJGA memberships have increased to nearly 9,000 annually.
 The AJGA also serves more than 300 college coaches who help the AJGA accomplish its mission by providing players opportunities at the next level.